-2.5 Reclamation Activities
+2.4 Reclamation Activities

-2.5.1 Surface Re-contouring
+2.4.1 Surface Re-contouring

 Excavated areas shall be backfilled with stockpiled subsurface materials only; topsoil shall not be placed as backfill.
 Subsurface soils shall then be contoured (graded) to match original slopes as closely as practicable, with no slopes exceeding 3H:1V.
-Stormwater runoff shall be contained using the existing catch-pond in area R-1, and additional catch-ponds or other BMPs shall be designed to contain surface water runoff within the Contract Area and follow the USEPA's Stormwater discharge regulations for all remaining phases.
+Stormwater runoff shall be contained using mini-catchments place no further apart than 75 feet on all slopes, and additional catch-ponds or other BMPs shall be designed to contain surface water runoff within the Contract Area and be in compliance with the USEPA's Stormwater discharge regulations for all remaining phases.
 A proposed post-reclamation contour map is provided as Figure 5 in Appendix A.

-2.5.2 Seedbed Preparation
+2.4.2 Seedbed Preparation